Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Higher symmetric -wave magnets

-We analyze a system where an $X$-wave magnet is placed on a substrate as in Fig.\ref{FigIllust}.
+We analyze a metallic system where an $X$-wave magnet is placed on a substrate as in Fig.\ref{FigIllust}.
 The minimal two-band Hamiltonian is given by

 in two dimensions with the use of the Pauli matrix $\mathbf{\sigma }$.
-The first term represents the kinetic energy, the second term the Rashba interaction introduced by making an interface between the $X$-wave magnet and the substrate, the third term the $X$-wave term with the $X$-wave function $f_{X}\left( \mathbf{k}\right) $, and the last term the applied magnetic field $\mathbf{B}=(B_{x},B_{y},0)$.
+The first term represents the kinetic energy, making the system metallic,

+the second term the Rashba interaction introduced by making an interface between the $X$-wave magnet and the substrate, the third term the $X$-wave term with the $X$-wave function $f_{X}\left( \mathbf{k}\right) $, and the last term the applied magnetic field $\mathbf{B}=(B_{x},B_{y},0)$.
 The Rashba interaction forms a Dirac cone at the $\Gamma $\ point.
 The Rashba interaction is introduced by placing an altermagnet on the substrate\cite {SmejRev,SmejX,SmejX2,Zu2023,Gho,Li2023,EzawaAlter,EzawaMetricC}.

 The $X$-wave function $f_{X}\left( \mathbf{k}\right) $ reads as follows\cite {SmejX,SmejX2,pwave,GI,Fukaya},

 where $k_{x}=k\cos \phi $, $k_{y}=k\sin \phi $.